 Good for advanced users

-Windows 8.1 and Windows 10 offer device encryption.
-However, this is only if you’re signed into a Microsoft Account and on hardware configurations that support it.
-Furthermore, to enable BitLocker for a more robust encryption methodology, you must be using a Professional or Enterprise edition of the Operating System.
+Windows 8.1 and Windows 10 offer device encryption, but only if you’re signed into a Microsoft Account and on supported hardware configurations.
+Furthermore, if you would like to enable BitLocker for a more robust encryption methodology, you must be using a Professional or Enterprise edition of the Operating System.

 However, there are other options for disk encryption in Windows.
 These come in the form of third party tools such as DiskCryptor or VeraCrypt, which have their own licensing terms, uses, and limitations.